OgarProject/Ogar/README.md

 An open source Agar.io server implementation, written in Node.js.

 ## Project Status
-The project is still in its very early stages.
+The project is nearly complete.
 Here's a rough list of what's been done and what needs to be done:

 - [x] Master server basic implementation
 - [x] Game server basic implementation (clients can connect)